 - When Walt Disney took his daughters to ride a merry-go-round, he saw how pitiful it looked and wrote himself a note about the park he’d build one day: “No chipped paint; all horses go up and down.”

 - Mother Teresa stood in a classroom and grew burdened by the sight of people dying outside her school window on the streets of Calcutta.
 It was merely what others accepted as normal, and one day, her dissatisfaction with this reality turned into action.

 Be careful, though: don’t associate “above average” with fame or wealth or status.
 Think of the mothers or the plumbers who’ve demonstrated excellence in what they do, without ever getting rich or famous.
 What makes them great isn’t fame, but ambition and initiative.
 They make the effort to excel.
 Frank Dobie wrote, “The average PhD thesis is nothing but a transference of bones from one graveyard to another.”
 Don’t be satisfied with repeating what’s already been done.

 We must be able to say, “I woke up this morning and realized I don’t have what it takes to sit back and be average.”
 May we all learn to pursue this level of excellence.

-About the Author: Tim ELMORE, Monthly Mentor, is the founder of Growing Leaders.
+About the Author: Tim ELMORE, Monthly Mentor and Parent Mentor, is the founder of Growing Leaders.
 He is passionate about understanding the emerging generation and helping adults teach them how to become leaders in their schools, their communities and their careers.
 He educates adults to help them understand the challenges and experiences today’s generation faces and connect with them in a way that resonates.
 Tim believes, by cultivating leadership abilities in young adults and encouraging the adults who guide them, Growing Leaders can be the catalyst for emerging generations that will truly change the world.
 Read More…